-After you have cleaned the local area, you will need to dispose of the Mouse before cleaning the trap for future use.
+After cleaning the local area, you will need to dispose of the Mouse before cleaning the trap for future use.

-If you are placing a Mouse trap outside (to stop Mice from reaching your home) then you need to consider the environment.
+If you are placing a Mouse trap outside (to stop Mice from reaching your home), you need to consider the environment.

 Not when your Cat is doing an awesome job at keeping the Mice away!